peterdesmet/movebank2gbif/mapping.md

 #### [institutionCode](http://rs.tdwg.org/dwc/terms/index.htm#institutionCode)

 Recommended...
 SCD: Suggest we skip for now.
+See notes about [rightsHolder].
+This term has the same definition as the same as ownerInstitutionCode?

 #### [collectionCode](http://rs.tdwg.org/dwc/terms/index.htm#collectionCode)